 The Netherlands Embassy in Australia

-If you are moving to The Netherlands from Australia, you will of course need assistance from The Netherlands Embassy or one of the Consulates in your area.
+If you are relocating to The Netherlands from Australia, you will of course need assistance from The Netherlands Embassy or one of the Consulates in your area.

 The Embassy location: